-Analysis of the effectiveness of Iran's foreign policy strategies in Turkmenistan and Tajikistan
+Efficacy Analysis of Iran's Foreign Policy Strategies in Turkmenistan and Tajikistan

 Authors